-Use paper on both sides, and if you work in an office, where possible, use paper used only on one side for fax transmissions.
+Use paper on both sides, and if you work in an office, where possible, do not print unnecessarily.

-Clean milk cartons or yoghurt pots make wonderful pots for plants or seedlings.
+Clean milk cartons or yoghurt pots make wonderful pots for plants or seedlings or kids craft projects.

-It is not only aluminium cans that can be placed in your recycling bin – old pie trays and aluminium foil can be recycled too.
+It is not only aluminium cans that can be placed in your recycling bin –pie trays and aluminium foil can be recycled too.

 Avoid buying products which are over packaged, and where packaging cannot be avoided, make sure the packaging is recyclable.